TimothyByrd/ChaosHelper/README.md

     - Change zones once for the tool to know where you are.
     - If this is your first time or if you have switched leagues, force an initial generation of the loot filter by typing an 'f' in the tool window.
     - Go to `Options->UI` and select "Chaos Helper" as your loot filter.
-- As you play, reload your filter via `Options->UI` when it tells you to.
+- As you play, reload your filter via `Options->Game` when it tells you to.
 - When you are ready to sell a batch of recipes:
     - Use the highlight items hotkey to highlight the next batch of things to sell.
     - Use the highlight colors to guide you in Ctrl-clicking items from your stash to your inventory, so the bigger items move first.